malk/malk.github.com/source/_posts/2012-10-31-what-is-an-elastic-datastore.markdown

 Again we consider the *General elasticity* :

-« Ability of *something* to receive a *stress* without deforming.
+« Ability of *something* to receive a *stress* without deforming. »

 Our *something* : the datastore.
 Its stress : The data schema changes a lot.

-Here our datastore would be elastic if it could handle the changes of schema on the data and always use its own schema in the end.
+Here our datastore would be elastic if it could handle the changes of schema on the data and always use its own schema in the end (avoiding deformation).

 This is possible in datastores that are effectively schema-less (like mongo)